 It did not take a pandemic to create a digital divide between students with different backgrounds in the UK.
 According to the latest research from Microsoft, the Covid-19 crisis has widened a gap that has been widening in the field of education for a long time.

-The report found, for example, that in the state sector, only one in three teachers have access to one-to-one technologies in the classroom, compared to to the three teachers in the private sector.
+The report found, for example, that in the public sector, only one in three teachers has access to one-to-one technologies in the classroom, compared to two in three teachers in the private sector.

 Covid-19 highlights the inequalities that divide children.
 The crisis may have created new inequalities, but there have been several for years.
 Covid-19 just showed us that immediate action should be taken.